Tassa Energy

 Not ready yet?
 Simply apply for one of our variable or fixed rates and then switch to a Solar Club rate once your system has been activated.

-What is the High (HI) rate for?
-What is the Low (LO) rate for?2024-04-10T13:23:07-06:00
+What is the HI rate for?
+What is the LO rate for?2025-09-24T17:23:01-06:00

-The HI Export Rate is designed for micro-generators who are generating more energy than they are using.
+The HI Rate is designed for micro-generators who are generating more energy than they are using.
 This is typically used during the summer months (March to October).

-The LO Export Rate is designed for micro-generators who are using more energy than they are generating.
+The LO Rate is designed for micro-generators who are using more energy than they are generating.
 This is typically used during the winter months (November to February).

-When should I switch between rates, and how do I switch rates?2024-04-10T13:23:29-06:00
+When should I switch between rates, and how do I switch rates?2025-09-24T17:23:38-06:00

 Can I really choose a switch date that has occurred in the past?2024-04-10T13:22:41-06:00